typedb/typedb-docs/04-cloud-deployment/03-aws.md

 [slide:start]
 [header:start]Wait for Stack Creation[header:end]
 [body:start]![Wait for Stack Creation](/docs/images/cloud-deployment/aws_cf_stacks_a.png)[body:end]
-[footer:start]Once the stack creation form is successfully submitted, we will be redirected to the Stacks page.
+[footer:start]Once the stack creation form is successfully submitted, we be redirected to the Stacks page.
 Although it may seem as the stack has not been created, Amazon is processing the stack creation and after a short while ...[footer:end]
 [slide:end]

 [slide:start]
 [header:start]View the Stack[header:end]
 [body:start]![View the Stack](/docs/images/cloud-deployment/aws_cf_stacks_b.png)[body:end]
-[footer:start]The newly created stack will be displayed and we can click on its name to view its status and details.[footer:end]
+[footer:start]The newly created stack is displayed and we can click on its name to view its status and details.[footer:end] [slide:end]
-[slide:end]

 </div>